 "Remember that you were at that time without Christ, being alienated from the citizenship of Israel and strangers to the covenants of promise [made with Israel], having no hope and in the world without God.
 But now, in Christ Jesus, you [non-Jews] who once were far away were made near by the blood of Christ….
 So, therefore, you are no longer foreigners and strangers, but you are fellow-citizens [of Israel] with the holy ones and members of the household of God" (Ephesians 2:12, 13, 19).

 When we understand that Messiah Jesus rules a "greater Israel" over many kinds of sheep, not all of whom live as Jews, but who are from every tribe, language, and nation (John 10:16) we begin to understand the Kingdom of Messiah!

 So, start where you are at and begin to learn about Sukkot right now and teach your kids!
 Look it up and prove yourself worthy by careful study and just maybe you might want to make a Sukkah with the kids and get out under the stars of heaven for dinner and simply connect with God "around the table!"

 Around The Table!

-I find it extremely nteresting to hear opinions on spirituality, politics, religion, or health from our teens, and young adults when I see them at events in our community, church or in the healthcare system!
+I find it interesting to listen to the opinions on spirituality, politics, religion, or health from our teens, and young adults when I see them at events in our community.